SAP/luigi/docs/general-settings.md

   * `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
 Once you click the button, the navigation shows up or collapses.<br>
 If you don't specify any value for  **responsiveNavigation**, the buttons remain hidden.
 The same applies when you enable **hideSideNav** for the currently active navigation node.
 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.
+* `customTranslationImplementation` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed when Luigi Application will be initialized.
+You can provide a custom function that Luigi Application will be translated.